A Meeting of Scions

 ‘Sir?’
 Krystof had stood at the desk unsure what to do.
 Ghorki terrified him.
 The man almost never lost his temper, maintaining a constant mien of ironic annoyance, but that just left Krystof with the dread that an explosion was imminent and he was the one who would set him off.

 ‘You realise if our little jailbird flies off you’ll be directly responsible for his apprehension, don’t you, Agent Heugar?’
+The commander asked him.

 Krystof was morbidly aware of the danger that Alukov would skip out on his parole.
-‘He has my seal, sir.’
-He said.
-‘Wherever he goes, I’ll be able to find him.’
+He swallowed.
+‘Yes sir.
+That why I gave him my seal.
+Wherever he goes, I’ll be able to find him.’

 ‘Give me one reason,’ she told the blond man, ‘not to touch my blade to your skin and suck you dry.’
 She meant it.
 Joliard was old, old necromancy, the soul within the blade tempered by centuries into something fierce and powerful.
-Reniah was the only person alive who could wield the sword without the spirit draining her life energy, and she didn’t need to cut Yaraslav to kill him.
+Reniah was the only person alive who could wield the sword without the spirit draining her life energy, and she didn’t need to cut Yaroslav to kill him.

-‘It would go against your oath to do no harm with your magic, Calvahno.
-And I’m sure you’re feeling guilty enough about all the times you’ve broken your oath already.’
-Jaraslav smiled meanly, ‘Djemys sends his best regards, by the way.
+‘It would go against your oath to the Vanguard not to harm another scion, necromancer,’ he sneered.
+‘And I’m sure you’re feeling guilty enough about all the times you’ve broken your oath already.’
+Jaroslav smiled meanly.
+‘Djemys sends his best regards, by the way.
 He remembers your time together most fondly.
-Nothing like torture to bond to souls, I suppose.’
+Nothing like torture to bond two souls, I suppose.’